mzmine/mzmine_documentation/docs/module_docs/mrm_mrmtoscans/mrm-to-scans.md

 Since Triple-Quadrupole MRM or SRM workflows typically produce one or more transition chromatograms per compound instead of individual spectra, the data must be pre-processed to fit into the regular mzmine workflow.
-This is achieved by the this module.
+This is achieved by this module.

 ![mrm_converted.png](mrm_converted.png)